arduino/arduino-ide/docs/development.md

 Once you have all the tools installed, you can build the editor following these steps

-If you want to develop the application, do the followings:
+If you want to develop the application, do the following:

 1. Install the dependencies